-Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective is used to develop the annual capital budget.
+Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective has been used in the past to develop the annual capital budget.
 In 2009 and 2010, the capital maintenance to expansion ratio is 95.6% and 99.0%, respectively.
 During these years, our capital projects are to maintain our existing vehicles, buildings, and infrastructure.
+A reduced level of Sales Tax means the funds available will be used for maintenance and no funds available for expansion.
+This is the new reality currently faced.